rndlabs/cow-docs/docs/5_tutorials/cowswap-trades-with-a-gnosis-safe-wallet/2_approving-the-tokens-to-sell.md

 The first step is approving the tokens you want to sell to the **GPv2VaultRelayer**.

-The safe that I am using had `yvUSDC`, `yvYFI` and `yvLINK`, so my first tx takes care of withdrawing and approving each token.
+The safe that I am using had `yvUSDC`, `yvYFI` and `yvLINK`, so my first TX takes care of withdrawing and approving each token.
 Code is the following:

 ```python
 import click